staticbg/Notification_System/README.md

 <h3>Improvement points for notification sending</h3>
 The notification sending mechanism could be improved with the following points:<br>
 * Make the message sending retryable.
-I.e. retrying 3 times before updating the message as failed could help with sporadic issues
+I.e. retrying 3 times before updating the message as failed could help with sporadic issues<br>
 * Current implementation will retry notification sending forever.
 A limitation should be introduced, i.e. try 1000 times or try for 3 days.
-Otherwise, some unprocessable notifications will keep loading the system forever.
+Otherwise, some unprocessable notifications will keep loading the system forever.<br>
 * The trigger notification sending currently gets all unprocessed messages.
 Introducing chunks could help if there are huge loads on the system.
 I.e. get only the oldest 1000 or 10000 messages instead of all of them.
-This may, however, slow notification sending as it would limit the notification sending to no more than 1000 or 10000 per minute (if the cronjob runs every minute)
+This may, however, slow notification sending as it would limit the notification sending to no more than 1000 or 10000 per minute (if the cronjob runs every minute)<br>
 * Introducing a REST API endpoint for manually retriggering a failed notification could help when unexpected issues arise.
 This would only make sense if a limitation the times a notification is retried is introduced.
 Otherwise, the notification will be retried automatically.

 <h3>Other future improvement points</h3>
 * Logging currently does not write to a file.
-This should be changed as in production this will be the best way to debug when there are unexpected issues.
+This should be changed as in production this will be the best way to debug when there are unexpected issues.<br>
 * In a production system, the credentials for each external system (i.e. the SMTP server, the DB server, etc) should not be hardcoded as in the current implementation.
-They could be in S3 bucket or something similar and loaded on application start as k8s environment variables.
+They could be in S3 bucket or something similar and loaded on application start as k8s environment variables.<br>
 * Similarly, the configurations for each external system should not be hardcoded.
 They could be added to the application.properties file.
-Additionally, the DB will not be a local file DB system.
+Additionally, the DB will not be a local file DB system.<br>
-* Docker can be used to containerize the application locally and to set dependencies (i.e. the DB and Kafka can be docker containers on which the notification sending system depends)
+* Docker can be used to containerize the application locally and to set dependencies (i.e. the DB and Kafka can be docker containers on which the notification sending system depends)<br>
 * Unit, functional and integration testing should be implemented.
 This was skipped due to the time constraints of the task.

 The system is designed to be run in kubernetes with multiple pods and a kubernetes